How Was The Grand Canyon Made?

 The Grand Canyon didn’t just form because of the Colorado River.
 Another important factor was the uplift of the Colorado Plateau.
 Millions of years ago, tectonic forces pushed this massive piece of land upward, increasing the speed of the river and allowing it to carve the canyon even deeper.

 At the same time, erosion from wind, rain, and ice played a role in shaping the canyon’s unique features.
-Water seeped into cracks, froze, and expanded, breaking apart rocks and creating cliffs and valleys.
+If you're asking how did weathering affect the Grand Canyon, it’s crucial to know that water seeped into cracks, froze, and expanded, breaking apart rocks and creating cliffs and valleys.
 Even today, the Grand Canyon continues to change as these natural forces keep working their magic.

 The Role of Time